 Under email settings, you'll find some advanced features, enabling you to change the width of the content in the template, and theme settings, including email default colors and button design.

 To access the Email settings tab, click on the Email background, as shown in the screenshot below.
-Here, you can adjust the width, background (color or image), and buttons of your email.
+Here, you can adjust your email's width, background (color or image), and buttons.

-⚠️ Please be aware that the width might not be supported with specific devices, and your email might look distorted; we recommend testing it before sending your campaign.
+⚠️ Please be aware that specific devices might not support the width, and your email might look distorted; we recommend testing it before sending your campaign.

 Note that Outlook email clients do not support background images, defaulting to background color.